-Copyright © 2023 Radiodetection Ltd. All rights reserved.
-Radiodetection and RD8200 are registered trademarks of Radiodetection in the United States and/or other countries.
+Copyright © 2020 Radiodetection Ltd. All rights reserved.
+Radiodetection is a subsidiary of SPX Corporation.
+Radiodetection and RD8100 are registered trademarks of Radiodetection in the United States and/or other countries.
 Trademarks and Notices.
-The following are trademarks of Radiodetection: RD8200, eCert, TruDepth, SideStep, SideStepauto, Peak+, Power Filters, StrikeAlert, CALSafe, Current Direction, RD Manager Online and RD Map.
-The design of the RD8200 locators and transmitters has been registered.
+The following are trademarks of Radiodetection: RD8100, eCert, TruDepth, SideStep, SideStepauto, Peak+, Power Filters, StrikeAlert, CALSafe, Current Direction, RD Manager and RD Map.
+The design of the RD8100 locators and transmitters has been registered.
 The design of the 4 chevrons has been registered.
 RAM is a trademark of National Products Inc. Due to a policy of continued development, we reserve the right to alter or amend any published specification without notice.
-Due to a policy of continued development, we reserve the right to alter or amend any published specification without notice.
-Photos are indicative and products received may not be identical to those shown.
 This document may not be copied, reproduced, transmitted, modified or used, in whole or in part, without the prior written consent of Radiodetection Ltd.